 Compensation Committee.
 The Compensation Committee evaluates and establishes the compensation of our executive officers.
-The Compensation Committee also establishes or approves all policies and procedures related to our incentive compensation programs, approves compensation levels and opportunities for our CEO and other executive officers, administers our incentive plans, including The Chefs' Warehouse, Inc. 2011 Omnibus Equity Incentive Plan ("2011 Equity Incentive Plan"), The Chefs' Warehouse, Inc. 2019 Omnibus Equity Incentive Plan ("2019 Equity Incentive Plan"), and annual cash incentive compensation plans, oversees programs designed to promote equal opportunity and diversity and makes recommendations to the full Board regarding long-term leadership succession.
-For a description of the role of the Compensation Committee, its consultants and management in setting compensation, please see "EXECUTIVE COMPENSATION-Compensation Discussion and Analysis."
+The Compensation Committee also establishes or approves all policies and procedures related to our incentive compensation programs, approves compensation levels and opportunities for our chief executive officer and other executive officers, administers our incentive plans, including The Chefs' Warehouse, Inc. 2019 Omnibus Equity Incentive Plan ("2019 Equity Incentive Plan") and annual cash incentive compensation plans, oversees programs designed to promote equal opportunity and diversity and makes recommendations to the full Board regarding long-term leadership succession.
+For a description of the role of the Compensation Committee, its consultants and management in setting compensation, please see "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis."
 The Compensation Committee also approves our compensation discussion and analysis included in our annual proxy statements.

-The agenda for meetings of the Compensation Committee is determined by its chairman with the assistance of our chief executive officer, general counsel and chief human resources officer.
-Compensation Committee meetings are regularly attended by the chief executive officer and chairman of the Board, general counsel and chief human resources officer (except during deliberations and voting regarding such named executive officers' compensation).
+The agenda for meetings of the Compensation Committee is determined by its chairman with the assistance of our chief executive officer and general counsel.
+Compensation Committee meetings are regularly attended by the chief executive officer and chairman of the Board and general counsel (except during deliberations and voting regarding such named executive officers' compensation).
 The chairman of the Compensation Committee reports the Compensation Committee's recommendations on executive compensation to the Board.
 Independent advisors and the Company's finance, human resources and legal departments support the Compensation Committee in its duties and may be delegated authority to fulfill certain administrative duties regarding the compensation programs.
 The Compensation Committee has authority under its charter to retain, approve fees for and terminate advisors, consultants and agents as it deems necessary to assist in the fulfillment of its responsibilities.

 The Compensation Committee's charter is available on our website, www.chefswarehouse.com, by clicking on "Investors," then clicking on "Corporate Governance," then clicking on "Overview," and then clicking on "Compensation and Human Capital Committee Charter."
-The Compensation Committee held seven (7) meetings during fiscal 2018.
-The current members of the Compensation Committee that are nominated for election at the Annual Meeting are Mr. Guarino (chairman), Mr. Cerbone, Mr. Cugine, and Ms. Oliver, each of whom is an independent director.
-Mr. Couri and Mr. Schreibman, each an independent director, currently serve on the Compensation Committee.
+The Compensation Committee held seven (7) meetings during fiscal 2021.
+The current members of the Compensation Committee that are nominated for election at the Annual Meeting are Mr. Guarino (chairman), Mr. Cerbone, Mr. Cugine, Mr. Lewis and Ms. Oliver, each of whom is an independent director.

 Audit Committee.
 The Audit Committee is a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
-The Audit Committee is responsible for overseeing management's maintenance of the reliability and integrity of our accounting policies and financial reporting and our disclosure practices, overseeing management's establishment and maintenance of processes to assure that an adequate system of internal control is functioning and to assure our compliance with all applicable laws, regulations and corporate policies, reviewing the performance of our independent registered public accounting firm and making decisions regarding the appointment or termination of our independent registered public accounting firm.
-Among the Audit Committee's duties are review of the results and scope of the audit and other services provided by our independent registered public accounting firm.
+The Audit Committee is responsible for overseeing management's maintenance of the reliability and integrity of our accounting policies and financial reporting and our disclosure practices; overseeing management's establishment and maintenance of processes to assure that an adequate system of internal control is functioning and to assure our compliance with all applicable laws, regulations and corporate policies; reviewing the performance of our independent registered public accounting firm; making decisions regarding the appointment or termination of our independent registered public accounting firm; and considering and approving any non-audit services proposed to be performed by the independent registered public accounting firm; reviewing and discussing audited financial statements with management; and recommending to the Board that audited financials be included in the Form 10-K. Among the Audit Committee's duties are review of the results and scope of the audit and other services provided by our independent registered public accounting firm.